drpeppermrpib/test/README.md

             # Low share target for solo to show live hashrate
             share_target = diff_to_target(128)

-            # Shuffle starting nonce for this job (random start to avoid overlap)
+            # Shuffle starting nonce for this job
             nonce = random.randint(0, 0xffffffff)

         for _ in range(500000):